About the College

-The College is governed by a Board led by the College's President, Dr Kym Jenkins.
-The Chief Executive Officer of the College is Mr Andrew Peters.
+The College is governed by a Board led by the College's President, Associate Professor Vinay Lakra.
+The Acting Chief Executive Officer of the College is Ms Callie Kalimniou.

-The RANZCP has a head office in Melbourne, a national office in New Zealand, and branch offices around Australia.
-Within the College, specialist aspects of psychiatry are represented by Faculties and Sections.
+The RANZCP has a head office in Melbourne, a national office in Aotearoa New Zealand, and branch offices around Australia.
+Within the College, specialist aspects of psychiatry are represented by Faculties, Sections and Networks.

 .Key people at the College